 The problem with FFMPEG is that its documentation is enormous, and while it sometimes includes clear examples to show you how to use certain features, other times it's simply assumed that you're technically savvy enough to know what they're talking about.
 For example, trying to figure out the best method for deinterlacing involved me doing Google searches for each of the various methods.
 Normally, something like that would give results pretty quickly, but most of the substantive discussions were from at least five to nine (!) years ago or related to programs that use FFMPEG as a back-end engine, rather than as a standalone app.
 Even after all that, it wasn't immediately obvious which method would be superior, so I decided to run a few tests.

-Method 1: kerndeint - a relatively simple deinterlacing method that automatically halves the framerate and is roughly on par with the default After Effects / Premiere Pro deinterlacer.
+Method 1: kerndeint - a relatively simple deinterlacing method that automatically halves the framerate and is roughly on par with the old After Effects / Premiere Pro deinterlacer.

 Method 2: w3fdif - Developed by the BBC, this is much closer to what I was looking for.
 Unfortunately it was originally designed for interlaced standard definition PAL content, and as such somehow does not have a mechanism for selecting Top Field First field order.
 It did successfully deinterlace the footage, but ended up looking herky-jerky as a result of the field order mismatch.

 Method 3: nnedi - The method that QTGMC was designed to incorporate/replace.
 In theory, it does many of the same things, but to say that trying to figure out the options was confusing is an understatement.